lifting-bits/cxx-common/README.md

 Note that vcpkg will use binary caching to store built dependency packages (usually at `~/.cache/vcpkg` or manually set with environment variable `VCPKG_DEFAULT_BINARY_CACHE`) so that upon reinstallation/building (re-running the script) you won't have to rebuild everything from scratch, unless the package itself has been updated, you are using a different vcpkg triplet, or any of the vcpkg scripts have changed (updated vcpkg repo).
 If you'd like to turn off binary caching (not recommended), then you can either pass `--no-binarycaching` to the build script after the main options listed in `--help` or add `-binarycaching` to the `VCPKG_FEATURE_FLAGS` environment variable.

-**ATTENTION**: If you are having issues or want to start with a fresh installation directory, pass the `--clean` option to clear the installation directories and, if specified, the export directory.
+**ATTENTION**: If you are having issues it is best to start fresh.
+Delete all of the created `vcpkg` directory.
+If you have binary caching on and nothing has changed, then you should be able to reuse your previously built dependencies.

-### Export Directories (recommended)
+### Export Directories

 By default, vcpkg will install all of your dependencies to its own in-repo `installed` directory.
 Passing `--export-dir <DIR>` to the `./build_dependencies.sh` script, you can store the required dependencies in a separate directory.
-Otherwise, the built dependencies will be stored within the vcpkg repo directory itself.
-It is preferred to create a new export directory to keep track of different LLVM versions, since they cannot coexist within the same export (read: installation) directory.
+Otherwise, the built dependencies will be stored within the vcpkg repo directory itself (`vcpkg/installed` relative path if in the root of this repo).
+If you are not pulling the repo multiple times for each LLVM install, then separate export directories are required to keep track of different LLVM versions, since they cannot coexist within the same export (read: installation) directory.

+NOTE: You cannot install new packages to the export directory.
+However, you can continue to install new packages without rebuilding to vcpkg's installation directory and re-export them.

 ```bash
 ./build_dependencies.sh --export-dir vcpkg-llvm-12-install llvm-12